Safe Kids at the Pool

 - Teach your child to always swim with a buddy.

-- Keep the lids to your toilets shut at all times and use toilet locks so your child is not able to open them.
+- Keep the lids to your toilets shut at all times.
+Use toilet locks so your child is not able to open them.

 - Infants and children should not be left unattended in water regardless of age or presumed ability.